 DATE: December 3, 2012

-Labels: Anti-Car, CEQA, District 5, Howard Chabner, Panhandle, Parking, Whole Foods
+Labels: Anti-Car, CEQA, Cycling and Safety, District 5, Howard Chabner, Muni, Panhandle, Parking, Planning Dept., Whole Foods